chesapeakeripper/chesapeakeripper/README.md

                   dont ask personal questions or say romantic things/flirt.

-                  i am an atheist and get uncomfortable if you start talking about religion.

                   im not good with remembering names, please tell me who you are or i might not answer nicely.

                   iwc. i will block if uncomfortable.